AI For No-Water Calls

 AfterThe summary includes the details needed to decide whether this is utility, valve, pressure, service line, tenant, or staff review work.

-A tenant report becomes scattered texts, repeated calls, and owner uncertainty.
+A tenant or business-opening report becomes scattered texts, repeated calls, and owner uncertainty.

 AfterResident impact, access, proof, owner-thread pressure, and update expectations are captured in one call path.